 Some babies of this age also start to utter at least two to three words, while the chatty ones may utter even more.
 Teething is also observed during this period.
 Read on to know more about the developmental milestones of your 16-month-old baby.

 At this age, your baby is developing at a rapid speed.
-Take a look at the following to know your 16 months baby development.
+Scroll down as we list the 16-month-old milestones so that you can track your baby’s development.

 - Your baby is quite the grown-up at this age and can follow different directions.